Ad-Market/jio-multichain-bridge-protocol/README.md

 # multichain-bridge
-This is a Bridge built for any chain and prebuilt on Synapse Protocol's NodeJS SDK
+This is a Bridge built for Jioswap utilising components from Synapse Protocol's NodeJS SDK